TachibanaSuzume/homebridge-re-yeelight/README.md

 Wait until you get output.
 For more information about token, please refer to [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol) and [miio](https://github.com/aholstenson/miio).
 ## Version Logs
+### 0.0.11
+1. add QQ and TG Group
 ### 0.0.8
-1.bug fix
+1. bug fix
 ### 0.0.7
-1.fix the bug caused by class name
+1. fix the bug caused by class name
 ### 0.0.6
-1.add support for WhiteBulb
+1. add support for WhiteBulb
 ### 0.0.5
-1.add support for CeilingLamp
+1. add support for CeilingLamp
 ### 0.0.4
-1.add Support for LedStrip And Rewrite code
+1. add Support for LedStrip And Rewrite code
 ### 0.0.3
-1.add Support for Desklamp
+1. add Support for Desklamp
 ### 0.0.2
-1.No Change, Just emmmmmmmmmm
+1. No Change, Just emmmmmmmmmm
 ### 0.0.1
-1.add support for ColourLEDBulb.
+1. add support for ColourLEDBulb.